 What is theme?

 Watch this video from Laura Randazzo.
 She does a fantastic job describing how she walks her beginning high schoolers through to a more sophisticated idea of theme vs. topic.
 How she collaborates with her students, starting with a simplistic idea and then gradually refining it together until you have a more compelling theme about a story.
+Good stuff!

 Annotating Literary Elements

 Yes, I’m singing its praises.
 Again.
 Pay attention to the details in the guide for using the spark event, crisis point and climax to help you discover theme.
 (Page 15 if you own ALE.)
-I used those three points again today to help my son dig deep into Fahrenheit 451’s theme, and he came up with an amazing thesis statement, if I do say so myself.
+I used those three points just today to help my son dig into Fahrenheit 451’s theme, and he came up with an amazing thesis statement, if I do say so myself.

 I swear to you guys, these three points in the plot arc work every time for us.
 We pull them out, talk about them a little deeper (What was happening around the character at that point?
 How did the spark event affect the protagonist?
 How does that contrast with the crisis point?
 Etc.).
 I jot down what my teens say around these three points, then we look at our conversation notes and craft a working thesis statement based on theme.

 There’s no homeschool fairy godmother who shows up the first day of high school to bippity boppity boo these skills onto our teens.
 It’s on us parents to teach and practice the skills it takes to dig deeper into literature, and we need quality teaching tools and tips to do that.
-With a little time, you’ll start to simplistic ideas transform into more sophisticated thoughts on literature.
+With a little time, you’ll start to see simplistic ideas transform into more sophisticated thoughts on literature.